 Getting a straight opinion from a neutral source tells you more about a contractor than you could ever learn from an ad or a sales pitch.
 Make sure that you ask every question you need to in order to be confident in your selection.

-Communication between the client and the contractor is an essential component of successful collaboration.
+Communication between the client and the contractor is an essential component of a successful collaboration and an important part of any renovation process.
 No matter how talented and experienced a contractor may be, things may go wrong.
 When this happens, changes in the plan should be communicated to the client in a timely fashion.